Areola Odor Micro-Surgery: Reclaim Your Intimate Confidence

 Virtually no visible scarring.
 Our incision is controlled at an extremely minimal 0.3cm, cleverly placed at the junction between the areola and surrounding skin (hidden by the color difference).
 With proper post-operative care, the scar fades to nearly invisible within 1-2 months.

-Are the results permanent?
+Are the results long-lasting?
 Will it recur?

 How can I tell if I have areola odor?